Wednesday

 Course details

-Brief Description This is the second term of the course; the first term introduced learners to beginners pattern cutting in women’s wear, using block pattern manipulation techniques.
-After learning initial techniques
+Brief Description This course will introduce you to beginners pattern cutting in women’s wear, using block pattern manipulation techniques.
+After learning initial techniques and skills you will produce a set of

 READ MORE